 You begin to think that you can bargain or beg your way back into the marriage.
 You might try to beg or argue with your higher power, or convince your family or friends to talk to your ex on your behalf.

 This is the stage whereby you feel miserable and hopeless.
 You see the word “love” as a means to shed tears and be buried in thoughts.
 This stage is usually within 1-2 months after the divorce.
-You find it difficult to stay motivated and happy.
+You might find it difficult to cope with depression, and stay motivated and happy.

 This is the last stage of grieving a loss.
 This is the stage you feel nothing can be done to bring your ex back and you accept the reality of things for what they truly are.